 We are striving to have the best possible AIARE and touring courses for people of varying abilities.
-In order to do that, we are offering separate courses for upper intermediate skiers and splitboarders, advanced skiers and boarders only, splitboarders only and snowshoers only.
+In order to do that, we are offering separate courses for upper intermediate skiers and splitboarders, advanced skiers and boarders only, and splitboarders only.
 In addition, for those ready to get out and mingle with people, we are offering two "in person" dates for the classroom portion of the course.
 We also offer AIARE 1 courses at Snoqualmie Pass.
 You will find all of the dates and options below in the "Trip Information" section.
-For all our our AIARE courses, you should have the physical fitness to be able to move uphill for at least 2000 feet of vertical per day.
-Please take the time to read the movement skill requirements for our AIARE 1 courses below.
+For all of our AIARE courses, you should have the physical fitness to be able to move uphill for at least 2000 feet of vertical per day.
+You should be familiar with your touring equipment and be proficient in uphill travel.
+Please take the time to read the downhill movement skill requirements for our AIARE 1 courses below.
 This will help you to sign up for the course that will best fit your skill level/mode of travel.

 Skiers and splitboarders mixed AIARE course - The minimum requirement for all AIARE courses is a strong upper intermediate skiing or snowboarding ability in all types of terrain and conditions.
 The backcountry terrain on Snoqualmie Pass is challenging for splitboarders and the skill level has to be a bit higher still than for skiers.
 This means you are comfortable in ungroomed conditions in all types of snow (heavy, wet snow, powder, ice, breakable crust, etc).
 You should be able to make controlled turns in difficult, steep and tight terrain with any of the above mentioned snow conditions.
 It doesn't have to be pretty, but it should not cause stress.
 It is important to have had at least some practice with your touring equipment before taking this course.
 Again, this is not for the new or novice downhill skier or snowboarder; you should feel pretty dialed to ride anything downhill in your touring equipment and while carrying a pack.